ShipStream/shipstream.github.io/_posts/2014-07-15-inventory.md

 	<pre><code>{ "qty_advertised" : 1 }</code></pre>
 	The "Advertised" quantity.
 This is the "Available" quantity plus the virtual BOM quantity.
 The virtual BOM quantity is controlled by a product's "Virtual Inventory" attribute.
-This quantity will not be present for single-warehouse requests since virtual amounts are not apportioned to specific warehouses.
 </td></tr>
 </table>